mattrondel/mtg/Squirrels.md

+walls ste cool but when i bought the walls and squirrels i was way more happy about the squirrels in fact i kind of looked past the wall cards

 get what makes me happy / spark joy like dont by ugly ones unless you want to, mainly focus on tokens and creatures, List is built for assuming collectiong them all with 9 page positions
 ## Squirrels
 :shipit: